Dr. Nho's practice is focused on sports medicine and arthroscopic treatment of the hip, shoulder, and knee.

 He is the director of the Hip Preservation Center at Rush University Medical Center.
 Dr. Nho has been actively involved in research throughout his medical career and has published numerous scientific and clinical articles in the area of hip, shoulder, and knee reconstruction.
 He is co-head of the Hip Study Group at Rush which is a multidisciplinary group of clinicians and scientists to conduct research directed at studying hip joint preservation and clinical outcomes after hip surgery.

 A hockey enthusiast, Dr. Nho was a member of the Northwestern Men's Ice Hockey Team, and he currently serves as the head team physician for the Chicago Steel.
-Dr. Nho is also the team physician for Roosevelt University and Morton High School (Cicero).
+Dr. Nho is also a team physician for the Chicago Bulls, Chicago White Sox and Chicago Fire Soccer Club

 Hip joint preservation